hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

   -H 'Accept: application/json'
 ```

-Make sure to use the correct `access_token` in the `Authorization` header from the previous command.
+Use the correct `access_token` in the previous command's Authorization header.

 Response Example: